r1pk/network-monitor/README.md

 npm run start:prod
 ```

-Once started, the client application will be accessible at `http://127.0.0.1:3000`.
+Once started, the client module will be accessible at `http://127.0.0.1:3000`.

-2. Start the server application.
+2. Start the server module.

 ```bash
 cd server